 Survey results indicate that in the large majority of cases, the recipient is a female and the payor is a male.
-On March 31, 2003, this was true for 95% or more of the cases in the three reporting provinces (Prince Edward Island, Saskatchewan and British Columbia) (Table 5).
+On March 31, 2004, this was true for 95% or more of the cases in the three reporting provinces (Prince Edward Island, Saskatchewan and British Columbia) (Table 5).
 This finding is consistent with previous years.

-The median21 age of payors, recipients and children is very consistent for all three provinces.
-On March 31, 2003, the median age for payors was 41 years in the three reporting provinces (Table 6).
-For recipients, the median age was 38 years in Saskatchewan and 39 years in Prince Edward Island and British Columbia.
-The median age for children was 13 or 14 years.
+The median age of payors, recipients and children is very consistent for all three provinces.
+On March 31, 2004, the median age for recipients was 39 years in the three reporting provinces (Table 6).
+For payors, the median age was 41 years in Prince Edward Island and Saskatchewan and 42 years in British Columbia.
+The median age for children was 13 or 14 years in each of these jurisdictions.
 Median ages appear to be up slightly from their level in March 2000.
 This is not unexpected given that the length of case enrolment is increasing.